radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

 Getting Started
 ***************

-After you have successfully installed SAGA-Pilot (see chapter :ref:`chapter_installation`) on your system, let's write our first SAGA-Python application.

-[Description of what the getting started example does]

- .. note:: The following sections explain the individual components of
-           SAGA-Pilot in detail.
-It is highly recommended that you carefully read and understand all of this.
+In this chapter we explain the main components of SAGA-Pilot and the foundations of their function and their interplay. **It is highly recommended that you carefully read and understand all of this** before you go off and start developing your own applications.
 For your convenience, you can find a fully working example at the end of this page.

+After you have worked through this chapter, you will understand how to launch a local ComputePilot and use a UnitManager to schedule and run ComputeUnits (task) on it.
+Throughout this chapter you will also find links to more advanced topics like launching ComputePilots on remote HPC clusters and scheduling.

+.. note:: This chapter assumes that you have successfully installed SAGA-Pilot on
+          (see chapter :ref:`chapter_installation`).

 Loading the Module
 ------------------